gewgew4/Payments/README.md

 - Unit of work and repository patterns are used for the database

 ## Specifications
-A payments authorization solution is required for our clients.
+A payments' authorization solution is required for our clients.

 The solution will contain a public API which will be consumed by our clients where we will receive an authorization request and we'll respond according to the response of a third-party payment processor (simulated).

-The payment processor will be an independent service that simply will respond that a authorization is approved when the total amount is an integer value and denied when the total has decimals.
+The payment processor will be an independent service that will simply respond that a authorization is approved when the total amount is an integer value and denied when the total has decimals.

 Authorizations may be for a *charge*, *return* or *reversal*.